 - You have an arrangement already in place to repay the arrears, and

-- You have already paid over 3 months of these instalments
+- You have already paid a minimum of 3 months regular instalments

 We will require proof of the above from your landlord.
 If you have not provided it at the time of registration you will be asked to provide it before your application is made active.